rackerlabs/fleece/README.md

 reason it is a good idea to only call this function during start up, before any additional threads are spawn.

-As an exmaple, the following code written against the original boto3 package uses the default 60 second socket timeouts:
+As an example, the following code written against the original boto3 package uses the default 60 second socket timeouts:

     import boto3